EverythingSmartHome/everything-presence-one/static/updating.md

 If you do not see a "Connect" button below, use a supported web browser like Google Chrome.

 {: .warning-title }
-After clicking the "Connect" button, if the browser does not propose you "USB Serial ..." or you are having this error `Failed to execute 'open' on 'SerialPort': Failed to open serial port.`: please install the CH340 driver.
-The installer will propose you driver install links after trying to reconnect and not selecting a serial port.
+After clicking the "Connect" button, if you do not see a "USB Serial" port listed, or you get the error "Failed to open serial port.", you may need to install the CH340 driver.
+The installer should give you links to the latest driver.

 <div class="radios">
   <label>